madprops/githop/README.md

 >max_text_length

-How long the visible text in the items can be.
+How long the text in the items can be.

 >max_favorites